 There may be some disadvantages, depending on your specific situation.
 For example, as you cannot reclaim the VAT on any purchases you make, this could cause problems if you buy a substantial amount of stock on credit.

-Joining the Cash Accounting Scheme
+Joining / Leaving the Scheme